Piperski13/powerplant-dashboard/README.md

 This section showcases the **global chat feature** with real-time messaging powered by WebSockets and **rate-limiting enforced with Redis** to prevent spam.

 Redis acts as an **in-memory key-value store** to track how many messages a user sends within a configured time window, automatically expiring counts to allow future messages.
+The chat also implements **smart scrolling**: if the user is near the bottom, new messages auto-scroll into view; if they are reading older messages, the view doesn’t jump, allowing uninterrupted reading.

 ### **1. Global Chat Empty State**
 | |